1954: Big Joe Turner had his second of two #1 singles on Billboard’s R&B chart with “Shake, Rattle and Roll.”

 2005: Pink Floyd announced they would reunite with former bassist Roger Waters, who had left the band twenty years earlier, for the Live 8 London concert in July.
 It was the first time the band played together as a quartet since The Wall tour in 1981.

 2008: Coldplay released their fourth studio album, Viva la Vida or Death and All His Friends.
 The album’s title track became the band’s first single to reach #1 on the US and UK charts.

 2012: The dB’s released Falling Off the Sky, the group’s first album of new material since 1987.

-Chips Moman, songwriter, guitarist, session musician, and record producer known for working with artists such as Elvis Presley, Tammy Wynette, Bobby Womack, and the Box Tops, and for being responsible for writing standards associated with Aretha Franklin, Waylon Jennis, B.J.
-Thomas, and others, was born Lincoln Wayne Moman in LaGrange, GA in 1937.
+Chips Moman, songwriter, guitarist, session musician, and record producer known for working for Stax Records and with artists such as Elvis Presley, Tammy Wynette, Bobby Womack, and the Box Tops, and for being responsible for writing standards associated with Aretha Franklin, Waylon Jennis, and B.J.
+Thomas, was born Lincoln Wayne Moman in LaGrange, GA in 1937.

 Roy Harper, folk rock singer, songwriter, and guitarist, was born in Rusholme, Manchester, England in 1941.

 Reg Presley, lead singer for The Troggs, was born Reginald Maurice Ball in Andover, Hampshire, England in 1941.

 Chick Corea, jazz pianist, electric keyboardist, and composer who participated in the birth of jazz fusion as a member of Miles Davis’ band in the 1960s, and later formed Return to Forever with Herbie Hancock, McCoy Tyner, and Keith Jarrett, was born Armando Anthony Corea in Chelsea, MA in 1941.

 Len Barry, pop singer, songwriter, record producer, and founder of The Dovells, was born Leonard Borisoff in West Philadelphia, PA in 1942.